Can epoxy resin make you sick?

 So if reading scary resin stuff is what needs to happen to keep you mindful when making resin crafts, then I’m all for it.

 Resin kits are chemicals.
 You should only use them after reading and understanding the instructions and the safety precautions.
 I get that it’s tempting to use resin crafting kits without absorbing all that information first.
-I’ve been known to cut the tag off a mattress only to read that ‘do not remove’ phrase afterwords.
-But, it’s crucial to understand how to use resin safely so that you can have fun using it for a very long time.
+I’ve been known to cut the tag off a mattress only to read that ‘do not remove’ phrase afterward.
+But it’s crucial to understand how to use resin safely so that you can have fun using it for a very long time.

 Wear protective gear